 It was a baking hot NYC early Spring day with a clear blue sky and the city was just coming back to life after a long, hard, covid hit Winter.

-We arrived a few minutes early for our scheduled 2pm flight time, so waited right outside the pier on a bench watching as others took off and landed.
+Right after eating delicious pepperoni from Underground Pizza in the Financial District (one of our top rated NYC pizza places), we arrived a few minutes early for our scheduled 2pm flight time and waited right outside the pier on a bench watching as others took off and landed.

 ‘The Ultimate Tour’ is the most popular HeliNY package, so we went with the general consensus.
 After checking in, watching the safety brief and putting our belongings in a locker, we met the three other passengers who would share our ride.